Menu

 Updated May 2021

-Mount Sinai Medical Center is located in Miami Beach, Florida and Is the largest independent non-profit hospital in South Florida.
-The hospital was founded by Laurans Mendelson in 1949.
+Mount Sinai Medical Center is located in Miami Beach, Florida, and is the largest independent nonprofit hospital in South Florida.
+The hospital was founded by Laurans Mendelson in 1949 and provides innovative and comprehensive care in cardiology, neuroscience, oncology, orthopedics, pulmonology and urology.

-Mount Sinai Medical Center in Miami Beach, Florida is rated high-performing in 2 adult specialities and 3 procedures and conditions.
+Mount Sinai Medical Center in Miami Beach, Florida, is rated high-performing in two adult specialties and three procedures and conditions.
 It is a teaching hospital.

 • Cancer